Skip to content

 • Requires experienced handling and firm training

-• May be overprotective without early socialization
+• May be overprotective without early socialisation

 • Strong prey drive; not ideal with small pets unless raised together